a-b-street/docs/book/src/proposals/broadmoor.md

 <h4 class="chart-header">Biking: Car Wants to Overtake</h4>
 <img class="chart" src="../assets/broadmoor/alerts-on-madison.gif" />

+A 2018 study found that most cyclists who died in single-vehicle crashes were struck by the front of the vehicle[^fars_2018].

-In shared lanes, a common risk is that faster moving cars pull up too close behind a cyclist.
+In shared lanes, a common risk that could lead to this type of collision is when a faster moving cars pull up too close behind a cyclist.
 This is uncomfortable for both the person on the bike and the person driving.
 Having the option to ride through Broadmoor gives some cyclists the option to avoid sharing a lane with cars on busy Madison.

 </div>